zetrusTL/zetrus/materials/instructions_for_testing.md

-# Instructions for running tests.
+# Instructions for running tests

 In addition to testing for correct output data, the autotest system will check your program and its source code for the following points: